San people: History

 The hunter-gatherer San are among the oldest cultures on Earth, and are thought to be descended from the first inhabitants of what is now Botswana and South Africa.
 The historical presence of the San in Botswana is particularly evident in northern Botswana's Tsodilo Hills region.
 San were traditionally semi-nomadic, moving seasonally within certain defined areas based on the availability of resources such as water, game animals, and edible plants.
 Peoples related to or similar to the San occupied the southern shores throughout the eastern shrubland and may have formed a Sangoan continuum from the Red Sea to the Cape of Good Hope.
+Early San society left a rich legacy of cave paintings across Southern Africa.

+In the Bantu expansion (2000 BC–1000 AD), San were driven off their ancestral lands or incorporated by Bantu speaking groups.
+The San were believed to have closer connections to the old spirits of the land, and were often turned to by other societies for rainmaking, as was the case at Mapungubwe.
+San shamans would enter a trance and go into the spirit world themselves to capture the animals associated with rain.

+By the end of the 18th century after the arrival of the Dutch, thousands of San had been killed and forced to work for the colonists.
+The British tried to "civilize" the San and make them adopt a more agricultural lifestyle, but were not successful.
+By the 1870s, the last San of the Cape were hunted to extinction, while other San were able to survive.
+The South African government used to issue licenses for people to hunt the San, with the last one being reportedly issued in Namibia in 1936.

 From the 1950s through to the 1990s, San communities switched to farming because of government-mandated modernization programs.
 Despite the lifestyle changes, they have provided a wealth of information in anthropology and genetics.
 One broad study of African genetic diversity, completed in 2009, found that the genetic diversity of the San was among the top five of all 121 sampled populations.
 Certain San groups are one of 14 known extant "ancestral population clusters"; that is, "groups of populations with common genetic ancestry, who share ethnicity and similarities in both their culture and the properties of their languages".

 Despite some positive aspects of government development programs reported by members of San and Bakgalagadi communities in Botswana, many have spoken of a consistent sense of exclusion from government decision-making processes, and many San and Bakgalagadi have alleged experiencing ethnic discrimination on the part of the government.
 The United States Department of State described ongoing discrimination against San, or Basarwa, people in Botswana in 2013 as the "principal human rights concern" of that country.